Self-reflection: Impact

+Organizational development

+Self-reflection is considered to have a significant impact on how organizations achieve their goals.
+Incivility has been found to be the most pernicious outcome when members of a group exhibit a lack of self-reflection, decreasing productivity on average by 30%.
+According to recent self-awareness research, most people believe that they practice self-reflection, when in fact only 10–15% of people studied actually fit the criteria of consistent self-reflection.

 Psychotherapy

 A study involving clients in a twelve-step program explored the role of self‑reflection through diary writing, not only as daily therapy, but in a retrospective context.
 The study concluded that clients who read and reflected on their past diary entries demonstrated increased participation in the treatment program.
 The twelve-step program is based on self reflection and the accountability of actions past.
 The article by Mitchell Friedman indicates that success in one's recovery relies on self-reflection.